Netcracker/KubeMarine/documentation/Installation.md

 ```

-Those parameters remain in manifests files after Kubernetes upgrade.
+**Note**: Those parameters remain in manifests files after Kubernetes upgrade.
 That is the proper way to preserve custom settings for system services.

 #### Kubernetes version